ispeakcomputer/weather_webapp_javascript/README.md

 After this is done the data is paired with a OwFont Weather Icon for either  Night/Day icons depending on the time of day.

-# Motivation
+## Motivation

 This app was built so that it could be used with a smart mirror project.

-# Modules
+## Modules

  Material Design Lite
  Jquery
  OWFont

- ## Package.json added to allow Heroku 'static site'
+## Installation

+Serve with Heroku like any other HTML / Javascript app.
+The package.json file has been added to this repo added to allow to run on Heroku as 'static site'.
 The package.json tricks Heroku into thinking this is a Node.js app and depencies are added to serve static files

+If running on your webserver just put all files in the public folder.

+to run locally download the repo move into the repo directory and click to open with a browser the index.html file